 11. The Perfect Storm (2000)

 Wolfgang Petersen makes another entry in this list with yet another film adaptation of a non-fictional event of a natural disaster at sea.
 The film stars George Clooney as the captain of Andrea Gail.
-He is a proud swordboat captain and his loyal crew and him embark on a late season fishing expedition.
-However, when they decide to brave a storm on their way back things go awry terribly and in a tragic turn of events the crew never makes it back.
-A gripping tale of bravery and camaraderie even in the face of death, this movie also remains a testament to the love of sailing.
+He is a proud swordboat captain, and his loyal crew and him embark on a late-season fishing expedition.
+However, when they decide to brave a storm on their way back, things go awry terribly, and in a tragic turn of events, the crew never makes it back.
+This movie is a gripping tale of bravery and camaraderie even in the face of death, this movie also remains a testament to the love of sailing.

 Read More: Best Submarine Movies of All Time

 10. Mutiny on the Bounty (1935)

 Starring the likes of Charles Laughton and Clark Gable, this movie is a retelling of the actual mutiny on HMS Bounty.
 A lot of people enjoy sailing, but not many enjoy sailing under a cruel captain.
 Bligh, an unjust and harsh captain, makes life unbearable on HMS Bounty and the movie depicts methodically the mounting atrocities which culminate in the death of Dr. Bacchus and ultimately lead to the mutiny.
 The crew ultimately save themselves from the grasp of the harsh captain and find their own happiness in this tale of strained relationships and the need for unity at sea.